Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 - Most rural counties: Walk-ins OK

-Step 4: Visit Sheriff’s Office
+Step 4: Visit the Sheriff’s Office

 What to expect:

-- Submit renewal application
+- Submit your renewal application

-- Pay $50 renewal fee
+- Pay the $50 renewal fee

-- Background check initiated
+- Background check starts

 - New photo taken (some counties)